AnaKhromova/Creation-of-Multipartite-Entangled-GHZ-and-W-States/README.md

 # Creation-of-Multipartite-Entangled-GHZ-and-W-States
-GHZ and W-states suing the QuTip
+GHZ and W-states using the QuTip